 Interestingly, the majority of people traveling to National Parks do so by personal vehicle.
 While increased interest in National Parks has led to more people exploring the outdoors, the beauty and safety of the parks are challenged by the added vehicles.
 Idling cars from traffic congestion decrease air quality and causes needless carbon dioxide emissions.
 At Arches National Park in May 2015, state troopers were forced to intermittently close a section of roadway leading to the park’s entrance when vehicle capacity was reached within the park and traffic began to back up on the highway.
 Parking is an additional problem.
 The Grand Canyon has over 6,000 vehicles competing for 2,400 spots daily during the high season.
 With parking so limited, illegal parking along the shoulder has led to resource damage.

 To get a handle on how the National Parks is dealing with these issues, we spoke with Krista Sherwood, National Park’s Transportation Planner.
-She is currently on a team working to create a park planning guide for “active transportation and recreation efforts with National Parks.”
-This guide, which will be published in 2017, will highlight people-powered parks initiatives and define best practices for working with partners that offer alternatives to car usage, such as bike sharing programs.
+She is currently on a team that created a park planning guide for “active transportation and recreation efforts with National Parks.”
+This guide, which was published in 2018, highlights people-powered parks initiatives and defines best practices for working with partners that offer alternatives to car usage, such as bike sharing programs.
 “We’ve got to change the culture and mindset, both within the park services and externally, away from cars being the primary mode of transportation,” said Sherwood.
 “There are other multi-modal options that we need to be providing for.”